Banking Technology Trends To Look For In 2021

 The chart shows that there’s still a lot of people who strive to return to physical banks when they are open.
 Nevertheless, until then, it’s better to provide your users with all the services they could get in your brick-and-mortar branch via a mobile or a web app.

-Covid-19 is a modern bomb that blew up the entire world and affected every industry and every company.
+Covid-19 is a modern bomb that blew up the entire world and affected banking technology trends and every company.
 Nevertheless, businesses that were agile and reacted first managed to not only survive but prosper as well.
 It’s time to accept that the pandemic world is a new normal.
 The only question is what you’re going to do about it